Chymyst/chymyst-core/docs/chymyst07.md

 Allen B. Downey's [The little book of semaphores](http://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf) lists many concurrency "puzzles" that he solves in Python using semaphores.
 In this and following chapter, we will use the chemical machine to solve Downey's concurrency puzzles as well as some other problems.

-Our approach will be deductive: we start with the problem and reason about the molecules and reactions that are necessary to solve it.
+Our approach will be deductive: we start with the problem and reason logically about the molecules and reactions that are necessary to solve it.
 Eventually we deduce the required chemistry and implement it declaratively in `JoinRun`/`Chymyst`.

 ## Background jobs